 },

-columnToGet: { // Specify the columns that you want to return.
-You can set the parameter to RETURN_SPECIFIED to return specific columns, RETURN_ALL to return all columns, RETURN_ALL_FROM_INDEX to return all columns in the search index, or RETURN_NONE to return only the primary key columns.
+columnToGet: { // The columns to return.
+You can set this to RETURN_SPECIFIED (return custom columns), RETURN_ALL (return all columns), RETURN_ALL_FROM_INDEX (return all columns from the search index), or RETURN_NONE (return no columns).

 returnType: TableStore.ColumnReturnType.RETURN_ALL